chauth/confluence_http_authenticator/README.md

 If you have an issue with the authenticator itself, please review the [issues][issues] and then create a new issue if there is no existing issue.
 The authenticator support is provided on a volunteer basis.

 Feel free to contact someone on the team directly if you want to contribute anonymously, submit a security concern, or generallt want to mention something that shouldn't be public.

-More help:

-* v2.4.x of this plugin works with Confluence 5.3.x and 5.4.x.
-* v2.2.x of this plugin works with Confluence 5.0.x.
-* v2.1.x of this plugin works with Confluence 4.1.x.
-* v2.0.x of this plugin only works with Confluence 3.5.x-4.0.x.
-For Confluence 3.5.0-3.5.2, you must also install the Confluence patch attached to [CONF-22157][conf22157].
-* v1.7.4 of this plugin (or later version of v1.x before v2.0) is required for Confluence 3.4.x and below.

 *Needs cleanup: The following is partially out-of-date.*